mamisoa/oph4py/docs/worklist.md

 8. **Enhanced item deletion with proper validation** (Fixed 2025-06-05)
 9. **Comprehensive debugging capabilities** for troubleshooting
 10. **Improved error handling and user feedback**
+11. **Non-intrusive toast notifications** (Enhanced 2025-01-23)

 The recent enhancements ensure reliable worklist item management with proper deletion validation, preventing silent failures and maintaining data consistency between the UI and backend systems.
+The notification system has been improved to use fixed-position toasts that don't disrupt the layout, providing a better user experience.

 Regular updates ensure optimal functionality and user experience.